-For this survey, four of the eight potential case mix adjustment factors were found to vary among CRT agency caseloads at a statistically significant level (p <.05).
-These factors included a diagnosis of affective disorder, a diagnosis of anxiety disorder, a diagnosis of personality disorder, or a diagnosis of substance abuse disorder.
-Agencies did not differ in case mix in terms of the age or gender of the consumers they served, or the proportion of respondents with a diagnosis of schizophrenia and other psychoses, or a diagnosis of adjustment disorder.
+For this survey, four of the eight potential case-mix adjustment factors were found to vary among CRT agency caseloads at a statistically significant level (p <.05).
+These factors included a diagnosis category of schizophrenia, a diagnosis category of anxiety disorder, a diagnosis category of personality disorder, and a diagnosis category of substance abuse disorder.
+Agencies did not differ in case-mix in terms of the age or gender of the consumers they served, or the proportion of respondents with diagnosis categories of affective disorder or adjustment disorder.

 Three scales varied with at least one of the potential case mix adjustment factors.
 Service varied with age.
-Access varied with diagnosis of schizophrenia and other psychoses, and a diagnosis of affective disorder.
-Outcomes varied with age, a diagnosis of schizophrenia and other psychoses, and a diagnosis of anxiety disorder.
-No scales varied with gender, a diagnosis of personality disorder, a diagnosis of adjustment disorder, or a diagnosis of substance abuse.
+Access varied with diagnosis category of substance abuse.
+Outcomes varied with a diagnosis category of schizophrenia and other psychoses, a diagnosis category of affective disorder, and a diagnosis category of anxiety disorder.
+No scales varied with gender or a diagnosis category of adjustment disorder.

-If a statistical adjustment of survey results was necessary to provide an unbiased comparison of CRT programs, the analysis followed a four-step process.
+If a statistical adjustment of survey results is necessary to provide an unbiased comparison of CRT programs, the analysis follows a four-step process.
 First, the respondents from each community program are divided into the number of categories resulting from the combination of case-mix adjustment factors.
 When age alone is required, three categories are used.
 When age (three categories) and schizophrenia (two categories) adjustments are both indicated, six categories result.
 Second, the average (mean) consumer rating is determined for each of these categories.
 Third, the proportion of all CRT program clients statewide in each category is determined.
 Finally, the mean consumer rating for each category is multiplied (weighted) by the statewide proportion of all potential respondents within that category.
 The results are summed to provide a measure of consumer rating that is free of the influence of differences in the case mix of consumers across programs.